halfer/gitlab-ls-registry/README.md

 * Some integration tests with a real GitLab account
 * Add a live example that readers can examine and modify
 * See if the `destroy_path` can be used to do registry and image delete operations?
-* Allow users to implement their own curl interface e.g. Guzzle
+* Allow users to implement their own curl interface using [HTTPlug](http://httplug.io/)
 * Allow ages to be calculated for units other than days